soxueren/atsd/integration/matlab/README.md

 - `custom.metric*` for metrics whose name starts with `custom.metric`
 - `*2017` for metrics whose name ends with `2017`

+> At the current moment Database Explorer can not display tables that include dots in their name

 ### Connect to the MatLab Command Window

 Example of https connection to ATSD: